jmi06/elopuck/README.md

 Example: A 13-0 game will result in a larger rating swing than a 2-1 game.

 ## Live Results
-Live results can be found on both the EloPuck [BlueSky](https://bsky.app/profile/elopuck.bsky.social) page.
+Live results can be found on the EloPuck [BlueSky](https://bsky.app/profile/elopuck.bsky.social) page.